 Eliade suggests that initiates let symbol operate in their minds by letting their imaginations see the figures and symbols as parts of themselves, in a sort of sympathetic magic like that Baudelaire attributes to artists.
 Perhaps, like some artists, like Hawthorne or Yeats, suggest, the initiatory process happens simply by experiencing the sense impressions, like a ritual or meditative practice.
 Perhaps, like the Golden Dawn system suggests, our powers are awakened through name and image.
 Perhaps a new personality comes to the initiate the way the dung beetle in Egyptian iconography births a new Sun – by collecting enough dross.

-I said this episode won’t have to do with the esoteric as much as others, but if you’re interested in the esoterica having to do with some of the ideas discussed here and want to explore it rather than Poe and his stories and poems, I recommend studying Keys 18 and 20 of the tarot.
+If you’re interested in esoterica having to do with some of the ideas discussed here and want to explore it rather than Poe and his stories and poems, I recommend studying Keys 18 and 20 of the tarot.